 Contact your insurance company to file a claim.
 Provide them with your contractor's inspection report and your own photos.
 Your insurer will assign an adjuster to assess the damage — this usually happens within 1–2 weeks.

 The insurance company will provide an estimate for repairs.
-Review it carefully with your contractor to make sure nothing was missed.
-If the estimate seems low, your contractor can help you file a supplement with additional documentation.
+Review it carefully against your contractor's itemized report to make sure nothing was missed.
+If the estimate seems low, the detailed documentation we provide can support a supplement you file with your insurer.

 Many homeowners put off filing a claim, hoping the damage isn't serious.
 But small problems become big problems fast.
 Most insurance policies have a time limit for filing storm damage claims — typically 1 year from the date of the storm.
 The sooner you act, the better.